AprilKopec/MiCufunction/README.md

 `duration` does not update the cutscene timer; the contents of a `duration` block will run in parallel with any code following the `duration` block.
 Consequently, it is not (currently) supported to have an `if` block overlapping a `duration` block; make sure any `duration`s have concluded before you open an `if`.

 ## if / else
-`if` runs code based on a certain condition.
-The argument `if` takes is a condition which can be evaluated by the `execute if` subcommand.
+`if` runs a subcutscene based on an `execute condition``.
+An execute condition `execute if` subcommand.
 The above example uses `score Lemmata Stats matches 20..`, which is a condition that might appear in a command like `execute if score Lemmata Stats matches 20.. run ...`.

-`else` works the same as `if`, but it evaluates the condition as `execute unless` instead.
+`else` works the same as `if`, but it evaluates the condition as its opposite

-if probably needs some work.
+## camera
+The camera command is an interface for moving around the player as a camera in spectator mode.
+I (April) didn't focus too hard on making this *incredibly* easy to use for people other than me, but I don't think it's too too complicated.
+Optional subcommands are in parentheses.

+### camera setup
+Put this at the top of any micufunction where you intend to use the camera system.
+It adds the commands that teleport the player to the camera every tick (when the camera is enabled).

+### camera summon at [X] [Y] [Z] (facing [X2] [Y2] [Z2])
+Places the camera at the block [X] [Y] [Z] as if the player ran a /tp command there.
+Faces the camera towards the center of the block X2 Y2 Z2.

+### camera enable (target)
+Turn the camera on (put the player in spectator mode, enable tping to the camera every tick).
+Specifically it turns the camera on for `target`, which defaults to `@a[gamemode=adventure]`.

+### camera goto [X] [Y] [Z] (facing [X2] [Y2] [Z2])
+This works like `summon`, except when you already have a camera around.

+### camera slide
+This command is used to slide the camera.
+It has two versions.

+#### camera slide to [X] [Y] [Z]
+This command relies on being inside a `duration` block.
+It automatically calculates and applies the offset required to move the camera from the position it was in before the `duration` block to [X] [Y] [Z] over the course of the `duration` block.

+`camera slide to`'s implementation currently relies on state stored in the Python execution of the program.
+This means it doesn't play particularly well with `if` blocks.
+If you move the camera during an `if` block, and then try to `slide` afterwards, the offset calculation won't use the updated position, because the Python program could not tell which branch of the condition would be ran.

+tl;dr if you want to use `camera slide to` then you should make sure you have done a `goto` since any `if` blocks which move the camera.

+#### camera slide by [dx] [dy] [dz] ([danglex] [dangley])
+This slides by a specified offset each tick of a `duration` block.
+I think technically you could also use it outside of a duration block if you wanted to just move the camera by a certain relative amount.

+### camera pause
+This leaves the camera entity around, but detaches the player from the camera and puts them back in adventure mode.
+You can unpause it with `enable` if you want.

+### camera kill
+This detaches the player from the camera and then kills the camera entity.
+You should run this at the end of any cutscene that uses the camera.

+# Planned features
+Some of these are partially implemented
+- Variables
+- `execute condition` data type
+- `elif`
+- `wait until/while [execute condition]`